rubanp/politics-primer/notes/main-script.md

 the Parliament, and consists of the Lok Sabha and Rajya Sabha.

-The bicameral systems typically have a 'lower house' (House of Commons, House of Representatives, Lok Sabha) which consists of members directly elected by the general population, and an 'upper house'(House of Lords, Senate, Rajya Sabha) consisting of members who are separately appointed in some manner.
+The bicameral systems typically have a 'lower house' (House of Commons, House of Representatives) which consists of members directly elected by the general population, and an 'upper house' (House of Lords, Senate) consisting of members who are separately appointed in some manner.

 Members who are elected to the lower house are often part of groups called 'parties', these are groups of people who hold similar political ideologies.